A solid foundation supports strong, reliable behavior.

 Come-when-called starts with a whiplash head turn.
 Without it, he can't turn away from that interesting thing in the yard.
 Then ping-pong recalls and hide & go seek in the house to firm up the basic concept of hearing the word "come!" and joyfully running to collect amazing rewards.

 Every criteria you add builds on the foundation of Turn When You Call.
 You start in the house and then move to your fenced yard.
 Short distances, then longer, and eventually out of sight.
 Come away from and travel passed easy distractions, then slightly harder ones.
 Then in new, boring places.
 Then new, moderately interesting places.
 On-leash at short distances, then on a long-line, and eventually off-leash.
 Coming off hot pursuit of a squirrel in the woods at 40 yards is a PhD in come when called.
-It takes a dedicated trainer, LOTS of practice, and 100s of repetitions to get there.
+It takes a dedicated trainer, LOTS of practice, and hundreds of repetitions to get there.

 Any lapse is a sign that you need to go back a step and work on strengthening your previous skill level.